Cordless1992/darwinwc/README.md

 Added Files
 --------------
 Untitled2.py - The base elements of retrieving the oldest item in the database and checking it against a set amount of time then delete it if it is over the set time.
 Currently this only displays the difference in seconds and does nothing with the data
-Testingcopy.py - This is a BETA version of the Untitled1.py - it has the ability to only show delayed UID once per incoming message rather than each location
+Testingcopy.py - This is a NEW version of the Untitled1.py - it has the ability to only show delayed UID once per incoming message rather than each location

 Removed Files
 --------------